 The brutally martyred Saint Agatha from Sicily has been confined to her chamber in the Cathedral of Catania for nearly 1800 years.
 Once a year the people of Catania parade her bust around town during a 3-day long procession.
-The Festa is entirely in the hands of the men: the Church, the City of Catania, and the mafia men, led by the “Capovara” Claudio who runs the entire parade.
-On the development stage.
+The Festa is entirely in the hands of the men: the Church, the City of Catania, and the mafia men, led by the “Capovara” Claudio who runs the entire parade. in post-production.

 “Iikka and Jakob were both amazing in how they worked with us delicately and wisely on carving out the main story-lines of the film.
 They made me and our team feel super safe and at ease during every review session.
 I loved how differently they coached us in their writings (straight forward advice) and the personal skype meetings (like a good therapy session with many open ears).
 I will definitely work with RCS again.”

 Bernadette Wegenstein, director.